Reflections on the Physics and Astronomy Student Reading Society (PhASRS) at San Jose State University: Activity Structure

 \section{Activity Structure}

 Structural elements of the reading group can be roughly organized into three categories: meeting format, subject matter, and technological support.

 {\bf Meeting format:} PhASRS meetings occurred on a weekly basis, were restricted to one hour, and were conducted over the video chat platform Zoom.
 In recognition that online platforms pose special challenges in terms of fostering community (as opposed to fully in-person formats), an emphasis was placed on relationship-building, with the first several minutes of each reading group session devoted to personal check-ins and informal chat.
-The first meeting was devoted entirely to getting students and faculty members acquainted with each other and to working out logistical details including the establishment of the reading group name.
+The first meeting was devoted entirely to getting students and faculty members acquainted with each other, to working out logistical details, and to establishing the reading group name.
 The second and third meetings were led by faculty members to set examples and templates for student-hosted meetings yet to come (Smallwood led the second meeting with a discussion of an article related to quantum computation, and Dr.\ Ehsan Khatami led the third meeting with a discussion of an article on the Ising Model).
 Following this, the role of discussion group leader rotated on a weekly basis, with different students or faculty members assembling slide presentations on reading group material each week.
-In weeks featuring student presenters, the student in charge was paired with a faculty mentor in an arrangement designed to give students a taste of what a one-on-one research experience with the faculty mentor might look like, to strengthen student/faculty relationships, and to provide resources and guidance to students as they prepared their facilitator notes.
-With the weekly discussion leaders rotating in and out, we found it helpful to also have a lead facilitator charged with long-term logistics, speaker coordination, and student/faculty pairing.
-As mentioned above, Smallwood filled this role throughout the course of the summer and Hatzikoutelis took over the role in the fall.
+In weeks featuring student presenters, the student in charge was paired with a faculty mentor in an arrangement designed to give students a taste of what a one-on-one research experience with the faculty mentor might look like, to strengthen student-faculty relationships, and to provide resources and guidance to students as they prepared their facilitator notes.
+With the weekly discussion leaders rotating in and out, we found it helpful to also have a lead facilitator charged with long-term logistics, speaker coordination, and student-faculty pairing.
+As mentioned above, Smallwood filled this role throughout the summer and Hatzikoutelis took over the role in the fall.